Mars, named after the

 delivered to the planets surface and began controlled exploration in

-2004, by the Phoenix Mars Lander in 2008, a static device designed to
+2004, by the Phoenix Mars Lander in 2008, a stationary device designed to

 search for enviorments suitable for microbial life and confirm the

-presence of subsurface water ice and in 2012 by Curiosity, the largest
+presence of subsurface water ice, by Curiosity in 2012 the largest

 (the size of a small car) most sophisticated and technologically